- ←

 Read moreMenu Description: “Four delicate crepes topped with sweet-tart lingonberries and lingonberry butter.”

-Good crepes should be soft in the middle, crispy around the edges, buttery, custardy, a bit sweet, and slightly salty, and there are many ways to achieve all this.
-But to make crepes like those served at IHOP, the formula needs to be specific.
+Good crepes should be soft in the center, crispy around the edges, buttery, custardy, a bit sweet, and slightly salty, and there are many ways to achieve all this.
+But to make crepes like those served at IHOP, the formula must be specific.

-Over two days I made dozens of crepes with minor adjustments to all seven ingredients until I finally settled on the version here that best mirrors the look and taste of the delicious IHOP Swedish Crepes.
-You'll get ten tasty crepes using a 10-inch non-stick skillet, and the recipe is very easy.
+Over two days, I crafted dozens of crepes, making minor adjustments to all seven ingredients, until I finally settled on the version here that best mirrors the look and taste of the delicious IHOP Swedish Crepes.
+You'll get ten tasty crepes using a 10-inch non-stick skillet, and the recipe is a no-brainer.

-Top your crepes with my simple formula for the lingonberry butter using bottled lingonberries and softened butter, and now your IHOP Swedish Crepe recipe hack is complete.
+Top your crepes with my simple formula for lingonberry butter, made with bottled lingonberries and softened butter, and now your IHOP Swedish Crepe recipe hack is complete.
 If you like crepes, you’ll definitely love these.

 I cloned a ton of items from IHOP.
 See if I hacked your favorite here.